Das Schwarze Korps: History and contents

-The Führer is the highest gift to the nation.
-He is the German fulfilment.
-An artist who wants to render the Führer must be more than an artist.
-The entire German people and German eternity will stand silently in front of this work, filled with emotions to gain strength from it today and for all time.
-Holy is the art and the call to serve the people.
-Only the best may dare to render the Führer.

 Such deification of Hitler accompanied by anti-Semitic propaganda made the editorial staff of the SS newspaper a responsible entity in the institutional framework of the Holocaust.
 The newspaper itself is an indictment against the Nazi Party collectively since it revealed even before the war that the SS was prepared to take radical action against the Jews.
 Besides praising Hitler, the paper made specious claims against any perceived enemy; for example, Jews were portrayed as having an inclination towards Bolshevism (a widely known enemy of the Nazi state) in Das Schwarze Korps, indicated in the following excerpt from the 24 November 1938 edition:

-Least of all we do not want to see hundreds of thousands of impoverished Jews as a breeding-ground for Bolshevism and a recruiting base for the political and sub-humanity that, as a result of the selection process, is disintegrating on the margins of our own nationhood...In the event of such a development, we would face the harsh necessity of wiping out the Jewish underworld just as we are used to wiping out criminals in our orderly state: with fire and sword.
-The result would be the actual and definitive end of Jewry in Germany, its total extermination.

 Hate-speech from the editors of the SS newspaper portended the Jews' later fate.
 Despite the sweeping statements made in the official SS-journal, SD chief Reinhard Heydrich—among the leading perpetrators of the Holocaust—rarely appears within its pages, as he thought it was "ill-organized and poorly written."
 This did not stop Heydrich from using the paper to reinforce his message that any and all dissenters to the Anschluss with Austria were to be arrested, whether or not they wore a Nazi uniform.